lumentae/lattice/README.md

 # Lattice

-Lattice is a Minecraft mod intended to be used on SMP servers to manage many useful features for players
+Lattice is a Minecraft mod intended to be used on SMP servers to manage many useful features for players.
+For it to work, it needs to be installed on the server and the client.

 ## Features
 - Player nickname and status management